Breaking Ground

 Each quarter we’ll keep you up-to-date on important news and opportunities in Open Door.
 We’ll also feature a quarterly theme to help us all grow in our faith as we follow Christ together.

-As we enter 2025, we do so with a vision that has been stirring in our hearts: Generous Community.
-This year, we will journey together through what it means to imagine, receive, practice, and ultimately live in generosity.
+As we entered 2025, we did so with a vision that had been stirring in our hearts: Generous Community.
+This year, we decided we would journey together through what it means to imagine, receive, practice, and ultimately live in generosity.
 What might it look like if our church was known for its generosity—not just in finances but in time, hospitality, service, and love?

 Learn more about us here.